They left each day to teach in the four schools they operated in various parts of Rouen, including the Cloister of St. Maclou.

-The Brothers in Rouen had been working in the General Hospice for some time, taking care of those living there seven days a week, and running off to teach in various schools each day.
+The Brothers in Rouen had been working in the General Hospice for some time, caring for those living there seven days a week, and running off to teach in various schools daily.
 In the end, this became intolerable.
 And so De La Salle decided to do something about it.
 The following text, headlines aside, is from Brother Alfred Calcutt in his biography of De La Salle.

 Poor Board Questions Brothers — Schools in Peril